What is the LA Road Runners?

 If I am a current LARR Group Training member, how do I connect with my Pace Leader or ask additional questions about training or membership?

-Please reach out to our Coach David Levine at DavidL@mccourtfoundation.org for help being placed in pace group.
+In addition, you can reach out to Coach David at DavidL@mccourtfoundation.org for help being placed in pace group.
 You can reach LARR Program Coordinator Lucie Murray at email@example.com with questions about membership.

 Do you have downloadable training plans?